 What is Net Metering?

-Net Metering is a program whereby eligible customers with specific generation facilities can reduce their net energy costs by exporting surplus generated energy back onto the utility distribution system for credit against the energy the customer consumes from the distribution system.
+Net Metering is a program whereby eligible customers with specific Distributed Energy Resource (DER) facilities can reduce their net energy costs by exporting surplus DER back onto the utility distribution system for credit against the energy the customer consumes from the distribution system.

 Who is eligible to participate in the Net Metering program?

-Participation in the Net Metering Program is available to all Toronto Hydro customers with a generator that meets all of the following conditions:
+Participation in the Net Metering Program is available to all Toronto Hydro customers with a generator that meet all of the following conditions:

 What are the requirements for participating in Net Metering?

 In order to participate in the Net Metering program, the customer will be required to meet all the parallel generation requirements for Connecting DER Facilities, as applicable to the generator size found in Process and Technical Requirements for Connecting Embedded Generation Facilities in Appendix F of the Distribution System Code